WHAT DOES CAPOEIRA HAVE TO DO WITH SELF DEFENSE?

 Now towards the end of slavery in brazil, and after, It was further developed by their descendants, men (and a few women) who were pushed to the margins of Brazilian society, and became GANGSTERS, BANDITS, THEIVES, and even part of the Military from the late 18th till the early 20th centuries.
 Some of these figures became very famous, like MANDUCA DA PRAIA, NASCIMENTO GRANDE, MADAME SATA, LAMPIAO and BESOURO.

 Their needs for Self-Defense were a bit different for these men and women from the slaves who had to use it.
 These guys were gangsters and criminals who had to deal with gang warfare, often against people with the same skills as they had.
 In fact, a lot of these capoeiristas even allied themselves with groups in power, and became a part of what kept them in power.

 It was ONLY in the 1930’s when Capoeira was permitted, and even then, only under certain conditions, and with the understanding that it would be taught AS A SPORT AND AS A FUN, ATHLETIC CULTURAL DANCE.
 In fact, when MESTRE BIMBA (The 1st capoeira mestre to start a academy) started his academy, he couldn’t actually say that he was teaching Capoeira.
 On the advice of a student of his (Sinsanado, I believe), He named his school the CENTRO DE CULTURA FISICA REGIONAL BAIANA (Bahian Regional Physical Culture Center), and he called his style LUTA REGIONAL BAIANA (Bahian Fighting Style).

 Now these 2 men, and their 1st generation students, were the very LAST generation of what was called the VALENTAOS, or tough guys, an era which produced guys like Manduca da Praia, Besouro Manganga, and Madame Sata.
 In fact, Mestres Bimba and Pastinha were both Contemporaries of Besouro and Sata, and the reasons for learning Capoeira for these men would have been slightly different than the gangsters from 20-60 years before their time, and also different than the later generation of students they taught.

 And, they’re certainly different from the millions of Capoeira Practitioners all over the World in the present day.

-So, the main question you should consider is,
+So once again,the main question you should ask yourself is,